carlahy/garden/modules/vienna/principles of planning and urbanism.md

 4 typical movements and policies $\rightarrow$ garden cities; settlers' movement; public and social housing; zoning; regional planning

 The ills of the industrial city and urbanisation should be alleviated by separating the uses (ref.
-Athens Charter published by Le Corbusier, describing the Ville Radieuse).
+Athens Charter published by [[Le Corbusier]], describing the Ville Radieuse).
 Cities are growing and urbanising, we need some organisation $\rightarrow$ conurbation Reconfiguration of places and borders